suhailnajeeb/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed computer vision, data science & deep learning.
+bio: Suhail Najeeb is a Lecturer at the Department of Electronics & Communications Engineering, East West University.
+He is an avid reseracher and his research interests include Artificial Intelligence, Computer vision & Deep Learning.

 interests:
 - Artificial Intelligence